pwntester/codeql.nvim/README.md

 ### Database

 Use `SetDatabase <path to db>` to let the plugin know what DB to work with.
-Use `UnsetDatabase` to deregister the current registered database.
+Use `UnsetDatabase` to unregister the current registered database.

 ### Run query or eval predicates